-- Exterior doors on side walls at both sides of each door (blocking is not required at exterior doors on non-bearing end walls). - Other exterior wall openings four feet and greater at both sides of each opening (including multiple windows that total four feet wide or more without intermediate supports, even if individual windows are less than four feet). - Marriage line openings four feet or greater at both sides of each opening. - Locations where through-the-rim crossover ducts penetrate the rim joist at the marriage line and perimeter blocking is required (not required if the home is constructed with a perimeter frame system). - Marriage line columns. - Load-bearing porch posts. - Under heavy (400 lbs or greater) items, such as heavy furniture, waterbeds, fireplaces and large fish tanks.
+- Exterior doors on side walls at both sides of each door (blocking is not required at exterior doors on non-bearing end walls). - Other exterior wall openings four feet and greater at both sides of each opening (including multiple windows that total four feet wide or more without intermediate supports, even if individual windows are less than four feet). - Marriage line openings four feet or greater at both sides of each opening (where marriage line openings are greater than 10 feet, intermediate supports must be placed at maximum 10 feet on center). - Locations where through-the-rim crossover ducts penetrate the rim joist at the marriage line (unless otherwise noted in supplemental documents provided with the home or unless the home is constructed with a perimeter frame system). - Marriage line columns. - Load-bearing porch posts. - Under heavy (400 lbs or greater) items, such as heavy furniture, waterbeds, fireplaces and large fish tanks when located outboard of the home's main Ibeams.